Financial capital

 Financial capital (also simply known as capital or equity in finance, accounting and economics) is any economic resource measured in terms of money used by entrepreneurs and businesses to buy what they need to make their products or to provide their services to the sector of the economy upon which their operation is based (e.g. retail, corporate, investment banking).
 In other words, financial capital is internal retained earnings generated by the entity or funds provided by lenders (and investors) to businesses in order to purchase real capital equipment or services for producing new goods or services.

 In contrast, real capital comprises physical goods that assist in the production of other goods and services (e.g. shovels for gravediggers, sewing machines for tailors, or machinery and tooling for factories).

 IFRS concepts of capital maintenance

-Financial capital generally refers to saved-up financial wealth, especially that used in order to start or maintain a business.
-A financial concept of capital is adopted by most entities in preparing their financial reports.
-Under a financial concept of capital, such as invested money or invested purchasing power, capital is synonymous with the net assets or equity of the entity.
-Under a physical concept of capital, such as operating capability, capital is regarded as the productive capacity of the entity based on, for example, units of output per day.
+To provide useful information, it may be necessary to classify equity claims separately if those equity claims have different characteristics.
+Under the International Financial Reporting Standards (IFRS), the choice of the "Capital Maintenance" concept determines the accounting model used for preparing financial reports.

+The three concepts of capital maintenance

 Financial capital maintenance can be measured in either nominal monetary units or units of constant purchasing power.
-Accordingly, there are three concepts of capital maintenance in terms of International Financial Reporting Standards (IFRS):
+Accordingly, IFRS recognizes three distinct concepts: